Throughout the year, meteor showers light up our night sky over Cape Cod.

 First, the Persieds reliably produce some awesome meteor sightings, year after year.

 Second (and maybe most importantly), it's warm here in August.
-It's a wonderful time to be outdoors, gazing up at the stars, in the wee-small hours of the morning!
+It's a wonderful time to be outdoors, gazing up at the stars, in the pitch-black hours of the morning!

 When the skies are clear and dark, we usually begin to see Perseids flying within an hour or so after dusk.
-This year, the moon will pose some interference, but it's still worth watching for the biggest, brightest meteors to flash across the sky.
+This year, the moon will be just a skinny little sliver in the sky on the night of August 12th and early morning of the 13th.
+So, if Mother Nature gives us clear weather, it should be a perfect night to hit the beach and watch the celestial show.

 The Draconids (a/k/a "Giacobinids") meteor shower is usually a pretty sparse event with only a few sightings each hour.
 But on rare occasion, it produces a magnificent display.

-Since the Draconids are mostly seen in the early evening hours shortly after dark, there's no need to get up in the middle of the night to see them.
+The Draconids are mostly seen in the evening hours shortly after dark, so there's no need to get up in the middle of the night to see them.
 That's the good news :-).
-The not-so-good news is that this year the full moon will make viewing less then optimum.
+The not-so-good news is that this year the moon will make viewing less then optimum.

-With only a few sightings an hour, this is one of the annual sky events that I don't bother setting my alarm and getting up for.
+With only a few sightings an hour, this is one of the annual sky events that I don't bother setting my alarm clock for.

 If you're going to be awake before dawn anyway, it can't hurt to take a peek outside.
 Who knows?
 You might be lucky enough to see a fireball streaking across the sky.